Variable Conversion and Degree Reduction

 0.5 s_0 + 0.5

-The Amplify SDK implements the ability to convert a binary variable polynomial of degree 3 or higher to a binary variable polynomial of degree 2.
-By applying variable conversion and degree reduction, the Amplify SDK converts third-order or higher polynomials involving integer or Ising variables to second-order polynomials with binary variables.
+The Amplify SDK implements the ability to reduce the 3 or higher degree of a binary or Ising variable polynomial to a polynomial of degree 2 or higher.
+By applying variable conversion and degree reduction, the Amplify SDK converts third-order or higher polynomials involving integer variables to second-order polynomials with binary variables.

 Two algorithms are implemented: IshikawaKZFD and Substitute.